 Third, although trade between advanced countries and NIEs has grown rapidly, it still constitutes only a small percentage of total spending in the advanced nations.
-As a result, estimates of the "factor content" of this trade-the skilled labor exported, in effect, by advanced countries embodied in skill-intensive exports, and the unskilled labor, in effect, imported in labor-intensive imports-are still only a small fraction of
+As a result, estimates of the "factor content" of this trade-the skilled labor exported, in effect, by advanced countries embodied in skill-intensive exports, and the unskilled labor, in effect, imported in labor-intensive imports-are still only a small fraction of the total supplies of skilled and unskilled labor.
+This suggests that these trade flows cannot have had a very large impact on income distribution.

 8Among the important entries in the discussion of the impact of trade on income distribution have been Robert Lawrence and Matthew Slaughter, "Trade and U.S. Wages: Giant Sucking Sound or Small Hiccup?"
-Brookings Papers on Economic Activity 1 (1993); Jeffrey Sachs and Howard Shatz, "Trade and Jobs in U.S. Manufacturing," Brookings Papers on Economic Activity 1 (1994); and Adrian Wood, North-South Trade, Employment, and Income Inequality, Oxford: Clarendon, 1994.
-For a survey of this debate and related issues, see Robert Lawrence, Single World, Divided Nations: Globalization and OECD Labor Markets, Paris: OECD, 1995.
+Brookings Papers on Economic Activity: Microeconomic 2 (1993), pp. 161-226; Jeffrey D. Sachs and Howard Shatz, "Trade and Jobs in U.S. Manufacturing," Brookings Papers on Economic Activity 1 (1994), pp. 1-84; and Adrian Wood, North-South Trade, Employment, and Income Inequality (Oxford: Oxford University Press, 1994).
+For a survey of this debate and related issues, see Robert Lawrence, Single World, Divided Nations?: International Trade and OECD Labor Markets (Paris: OECD Development Centre, 1996).